DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 ## The Volkshotel and Its Legacy

-![The opening party of the Volkshotel.
-Picture: Louk Heimans.](media/image10.png)

 At the official opening of the Volkshotel on June 27, 2014, Urban Resort and Cor van Zadelhoff shared a stage.
 Jaap Draaisma decided not to let the odd match go unnoticed for the large audience, and stated in his